 Upgrading or overhauling your website will automatically require looking at your SEO strategy to ensure you are still targeting the right audience, using appropriate keywords and making use of correct links to useful and functional pages.
 You can use an online tool to audit your website and create a report of which pages are working well for you and which ones you definitely need to be looking at.

 Has your goal changed?
 Have you added new products and services that need to be included or are you looking at a total rebrand of your company?
 Identifying your goals and objectives will help you develop a clear strategy that should be reflected on your website.
-If the content or layout you are currently displaying are no longer in line with your company values or objectives, the overhaul should include these changes.
+If the content or layout you are currently displaying is no longer in line with your company values or objectives, the overhaul should include these changes.

 The technology and available plug-ins or third party tools may have changed drastically since you last upgraded your website.
 Things to consider adding, if not currently present, are social media buttons to make it easier for your audience to communicate with you and share your content around their networks.
 Social media has become an essential part of any web design strategy as it provides you with a free marketing platform.
 Mailing lists are another must-have item on your website, enabling you to keep your audience updated with the latest happenings and invite them to check in regularly with the click of a button.